Gaussian complex zeros on the hole event: the emergence of a forbidden region: Discussion

 \subsubsection{Simulation of the conditional distribution}

-It is possible to simulate the conditional distribution of the zeros (say on the hole event) using a modified Metropolis-Hastings algorithm \cite{LaB}, which takes into account the constraint.
-However, it seems like this method is only efficient in practice for a few hundreds of zeros (or eigenvalues in the case of the Ginibre ensemble).
+It is possible to simulate the conditional distribution of the zeros (say on the hole event) using a modified Metropolis-Hastings algorithm \cite{landau2014guide}, which takes into account the constraint.
+For the results of such a simulation of the Ginibre ensemble, see for example \cite[Fig. 8]{ghosh2018point}.
+However, it seems like this method is only efficient in practice for a few hundreds of the GEF zeros.

 To produce the figures in Section \ref{sec:intro} we used two different methods.
-Figure \ref{fig:GEFcondzeros} (zeros conditioned on a hole) is generated using the ideas of the proof of the lower bound of Theorem \ref{thm:very_large_fluct} in Section \ref{sec:low_bnd_for_large_flucs}.
-We generate random variables (which are no longer standard complex Gaussians), such that the GEF will have no zeros inside the disk of radius $r=13$.
-Figure \ref{fig:GinibreCond} in generated by simply moving the eigenvalues of a large random Ginibre matrix from the disk $\left\{ \left|z\right|<13\right\} $ to the boundary.
+Figure \ref{fig:GEFcondzeros} (zeros conditioned on a hole) is created using the ideas of the proof of the lower bound of Theorem \ref{thm:very_large_fluct} in Section \ref{sec:low_bnd_for_large_flucs}.
+Since standard complex Gaussians which are conditioned to be very small in modulus are approximately uniform, we generate such random variables, in a way that the GEF will have no zeros inside the disk of radius $r=13$.
+Figure \ref{fig:GinibreCond} is created by simply moving the eigenvalues of a large random Ginibre matrix from the disk $\left\{ \left|z\right|<13\right\} $ to the boundary (for a more convincing simulation see the reference above).